Qiskit/qiskit/docs/apidoc/index.rst

 .. warning::

-   These moduels are going to be removed in Qiskit 1.0.
+   These modules are going to be removed in Qiskit 1.0.
 Consider pinning ``qiskit~=0.45`` in your dependencies if you need them.

 .. toctree::
    :maxdepth: 1